kubernetes-retired/heapster/docs/deprecation.md

 ### Initial Deprecation (Kubernetes 1.11)

 Heapster is marked deprecated as of Kubernetes 1.11.
-Users are encoraged to use [metrics-server](https://github.com/kubernetes-incubator/metrics-server) instead, potentially supplemented by a third-party monitoring solution,
+Users are encouraged to use [metrics-server](https://github.com/kubernetes-incubator/metrics-server) instead, potentially supplemented by a third-party monitoring solution,